How Can a Debt Relief Provider Help Me With Debt?

 - Ask individual counselors about their qualifications

-- Make sure you clearly understand the services being offered
+- Make sure you understand the services offered

 - Get promises in writing

-- Obtain a clear presentation of the fees that you will be charged
+- Get a clear presentation of the fees they charge

 - Read the contract before you sign

-Ordinarily, the initial meeting with a credit counselor will last at least an hour, with periodic follow-up sessions (if necessary).
-Agencies may provide money management tips, advise you on how to make a budget, help you develop a personalized plan to get out of debt, and even negotiate lower interest rates or term extensions with your creditors.
+The initial meeting with a credit counselor will last at least an hour.
+After that, there may be periodic follow-up sessions (if necessary).
+Agencies will provide money management tips, help you develop a personalized plan to get out of debt, and even negotiate lower interest rates or term extensions with your creditors.

-See Credit Counseling and Counseling Organizations to learn more.
+See FindLaw's article on Credit Counseling and Counseling Organizations to learn more.

 Can a Debt Negotiation Company Help Me With Debt?

-Debt negotiation companies, also referred to as debt settlement companies, may negotiate with your creditors on your behalf to lower the total amount of debt owed, usually for an upfront fee or a percentage of your savings.
-While the use of these services can hurt your consumer credit score, the Federal Trade Commission (FTC) and consumer advocacy organizations warn that many of these services are not legitimate and have been known to keep the upfront fee without ever actually contacting your creditors.
+Debt negotiation companies, also called debt settlement companies, may negotiate with your creditors on your behalf to lower the total amount of debt owed.
+They usually do this for an upfront fee or a percentage of your savings.

-The FTC, the Better Business Bureau, and other organizations therefore advise consumers to work with approved credit counseling agencies and/or negotiate directly with creditors.
+The FTC, the Better Business Bureau, and other organizations urge consumers to work with approved credit counseling agencies or negotiate directly with creditors.

-A debt consolidation company is a type of debt settlement service that combines several debts into one, allowing you to pay the company one monthly fee that is lower than what you otherwise would pay.
-While this may seem like a simplified solution to the weekly or daily barrage of bills, the use of such services often comes with hidden fees and exorbitant interest rates that can make your debt even more expensive in the long term.
+A debt consolidation company is a type of debt settlement service that combines several debts into one.
+This allows you to pay the company one monthly fee that is lower than you would otherwise pay.
+This may seem like a simplified solution to the weekly or daily barrage of bills.
+However, such services often come with hidden fees and exorbitant interest rates, making your debt even more expensive in the long term.

 Under federal laws, debt relief services must provide you with the following disclosures before you pay any fees: